 Eavestaff serial numbers can be very confusing, almost as challenging as the Collard ones.
 The early ones for the original firm are not published, but here are some estimates before 1909.
 Established in 1823, W.Eavestaff was originally a music publisher.
 He was at Great Russell Street by 1826.
 The firm soon began to sell pianos, and by the 1840s he was listed as a “pianoforte maker”, but doesn't seem to have been described as W.G.
 (William Glen) until the 1860s, so we don’t know if this is a son of the original.
 More historical notes on the Eavestaff firm may be found near the bottom of the page at

-Originally at Great Russell Street, Eavestaff moved to Berners Street in the late 1870s.
+Eavestaff moved from Great Russell Street to Berners Street in the late 1870s.

 1885~ #14,700 (different sequence)